Code-Institute-Submissions/Estelindis-legendarium_JanResub/README.md

 - [GitHub](https://github.com/)

 ## Credits
-- The Code Institute's Codestar blog walkthrough provided development guidance and instruction, demonstrating how to create a site in Django and providing a starting point from which to add and elaborate my own content.
+- The Code Institute's Codestar blog walkthrough provided development guidance and instruction, demonstrating how to create a site in Django and providing a starting point from which to add and elaborate further content.
 - [The Code Institute Slack](https://slack.com/) provided an invaluable database of information and community of support.
 I am particularly grateful to the msletb-nov-2021 cohort, our facilitator Kasia, and my mentor Darío.